 “Even though I require a notarized statement, notarization can be faked.
 I make sure we hop on Facetime, Skype or WhatsApp.
 I can’t meet every person at the bank, but it’s important to do everything you can to make sure you’re talking to who you think you’re talking to,” Spodek says.

-Request proof of insurance from your title company
+Request proof of cyber fraud insurance from your title company

 Cyber insurance is a vital bulwark for any company that’s dealing with personal data and money.
-If your title company is either not insured or underinsured, then you could be in hot water if a cyber thief strikes.
+If your title company is either not insured or underinsured, then you could be set up for a big loss if a cyber thief strikes.
 Find out if the company you’re entrusting funds to is properly insured, says Miller.
 This means going beyond asking, to getting a copy of the policy.

 “A lot of agencies have cyber insurance.
 Consumers need to request a written confirmation that the company they’re about to do business with has a policy.
 Get a copy of the binder, don’t just rely on what they say.
 They could easily lie,” Miller says.
 “If they have a $50,000 policy deductible and it’s expiring before you’re closing, I’d be wary.”